 Bubbles confined in microchannels self-organize without directly contacting one another when excited by an external acoustic field.
-The bubbles tend to form periodic 'crystal'-like lattices with a finite inter-bubble distance.
+The bubbles tend to form periodic "crystal"-like lattices with a finite interbubble distance.
 This equilibrium distance can be adjusted by simply tuning the acoustic frequency.
-This new type of crystal is purely mediated by acoustic surface waves (SAW) emitted by the pulsating bubbles.
-Because this waves are reflected at the channel boundaries, the bubbles interact with their own images across the boundary.
+This new type of crystal is purely mediated by acoustic surface waves emitted by the pulsating bubbles.
+Because these waves are reflected at the channel boundaries, the bubbles interact with their own images across the boundary.